There’s a drill that is best suited for that specific surface depending on what you’re planning to drill into.

 - Drilled easily through concrete walls

-- Comes with 2-finger trigger with lock-on for increased control
+- Comes with 2-finger trigger with a lock-on for increased control

 - Side-assist handle for controlled, precise drilling